isomerpages/nlb-discovereads/_diy-resources/secondary/3b-teen-things.md

 **More cooking resources**
-* 25 Common Cooking Mistakes You should avoid – Check out [this list](https://www.lifehack.org/articles/lifestyle/25-common-cooking-mistakes-you-may-making.html) of commonly made culinary mistakes that you should avoid to help make every cooking adventure a success!
+* **25 Common Cooking Mistakes You Should Avoid** – Check out [this list](https://www.lifehack.org/articles/lifestyle/25-common-cooking-mistakes-you-may-making.html) of commonly made culinary mistakes that you should avoid to help make every cooking adventure a success!
-* Create Nutrition Facts for Any Recipe – Whether you need to keep track of calories or monitor specific nutritional and dietary needs, [this recipe analyzer](https://www.verywellfit.com/recipe-nutrition-analyzer-4157076) can help.
+* **Create Nutrition Facts for Any Recipe** – Whether you need to keep track of calories or monitor specific nutritional and dietary needs, [this recipe analyzer](https://www.verywellfit.com/recipe-nutrition-analyzer-4157076) can help.
-* Supercook – Reverse engineer recipes by using [this unique search engine](https://www.supercook.com/#/recipes).
+* **Supercook** – Reverse engineer recipes by using [this unique search engine](https://www.supercook.com/#/recipes).
 Simply type in the ingredients you have in your fridge or pantry.
 Within seconds, you’ll have a variety of recipes you can choose from.
-* Quick and Easy Dinner Recipes – Unless a recipe contains complex terms and difficult processes, anyone who can read a recipe can cook.
+* **Quick and Easy Dinner Recipes** – Unless a recipe contains complex terms and difficult processes, anyone who can read a recipe can cook.
 Follow [this link](http://www.marthastewart.com/1502307/quick-easy-dinner-recipes) to find recipes on Martha Stewart’s site that will make preparing dinners fast and simple.

 (All websites were last accessed on 11 December 2020.)